sy77777en/label_pizza/label_pizza/database_design.md

 | `is_archived`        | BOOL |
 | `created_at`         | TIMESTAMPTZ |

 **Rationale** – Supports both radio and free-text; single-choice values indexed, descriptions not.
+Question text must be unique to prevent confusion and ensure consistent labeling.

 ---